cncf/techdocs/analyses/0012-TUF/TUF-Implementation.md

 ### Align sub-sections with related sections
 Some sections listed on the menu bar have unrelated sub-sections.
 This structure makes information hard to find and can be confusing to new users.
- I propose the following Navbar outline.
-This structure includes the user roles in the documentation.
+ I propose the following Navbar outline which includes the user roles.
 - **About**:
   - Overview
   - History